AnuinChicago/Unemployment_GDP_ETL/README.md

 ·       We set the index to ‘year’ column.

 ## Load
-Loaded the tables sing PostGresSQL
+Loaded the tables sing PostgresSQL